 Raiatea Travel Guide

-With a name you might want to consider for your future daughter, Raiatea will be one of the highlights of your visit to French Polynesia.
-Known as the ‘sacred island’, Raiatea was once the spiritual capital of the ancient Polynesian world.
-Off the beaten track, the island is home to a small and proud local population.
-With breathtaking views at every corner and one of the rarest flowers in the world waiting for you to find it – Raiatea is nature lover’s paradise and it will grow you on very quickly.
-This Raiatea Travel Guide will help you make the most of this surprising destination!
+Known as the ‘sacred island’, Raiatea played a pivotal role in Polynesia’s pre-European era.
+It was once the spiritual capital of the ancient Polynesia and is today a superb off the beaten track island in French Polynesia.
+With breathtaking views at every corner and home to one of the rarest flowers in the world, Raiatea is also a nature lover’s paradise.
+This Raiatea travel guide will help you make the most of this surprising destination!

 About This Guide

-I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with four days spent in Raiatea.
-This travel guide to Raiatea was written based on my experiences and is meant to help you make the most of this destination.
-The Raiatea Travel Guide is geared towards independent travelers, but any visitor will find it useful.
+I spent three months in French Polynesia as part of a six-month backpacking trip across the South Pacific Islands – with four days spent in Raiatea.
+I have since returned many times to the region and once more to Raiatea.
+This Raiatea travel guide was written based on my experience and thorough research.
+It’s meant to help you make the most of this destination.

 French Polynesia Travel Guide - banner